Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 2. Suggesting a new data point.
 These new questions have to be made concrete (for example with a practical example).
 That makes it clear to everyone what the question means.
 It’s important that everyone involved agrees about the question to be solved, so that everyone can interpret the data correctly.
 That makes the next step easier.

-4. Calculating.
+4. Calculation.
 Once the definition is established, it can be calculated using the proper BI tools (see our BI Tools comparison guide to find out which tool is right for you).

 6. Adding to reports.
 Finally, the calculation can be re-added to the reports, and the cycle starts anew.